jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 </div>

 Growing up in North Yorkshire and now residing in Sheffield, I've always been lucky to have access to the outdoors.
 The Peak District is a brilliant place to record the sounds of nature, as long as you're willing to time your visits to minimise extranious noise from people, cars and planes.

+In the spring of 2022 I contributed to a crowd-sourced [Sound Library](https://https://frscharity.org/Water_and_Ice/) organised by the Field Recording Slack group.
+The library is available in return for donations to Doctors Without Borders, The Red Cross and Unicef.

+<iframe src="https://www.youtube.com/embed/4cYzQ42azjc?si=kkZrCBOEXeQTI6sx" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 <div class="gallery" data-columns="3">
     <img src="/images/jono/bird.jpg">